Music Therapy Equivalency

 Masters

-1. Students and graduates will apply philosophical tenets and clinical techniques of humanistic, psychodynamic, and community-engaged practice in diverse healthcare settings.
+1. Students and graduates will apply philosophical tenets and clinical techniques of humanistic, psychodynamic, and ecological approaches as an advanced practice in a variety of healthcare settings.